Explore All Countries

 Croatian Social Liberal Party or HSLS [Dario HREBAK]

-Green-Left coalition (includes MOZEMO!, RF, NL)
+Green-Left coalition [collective leadership] (includes MOZEMO!, NL)

-Istrian Democratic Assembly or IDS [Boris MILETIC]
+Istrian Democratic Assembly or IDS [Dalibor PAUS]

-New Left or NL [Dragan MARKOVINA]
+New Left or NL [Ivana KEKIN]

-People's Party - Reformists [Radimir CACIC]
+People's Party - Reformists or NS-R [Radimir CACIC]

-We Can! or MOZEMO! [collective leadership]
+We Can! or Mozemo! [collective leadership]

 Workers' Front or RF [collective leadership]